 Zereshk Polo this exquisite dish will provide an exciting experience. the rice is studded with tart, dried red currants, giving it a wonderful sour taste explosion. the delightful and delectable taste will enchant and surprise you.

-Chelo Kabob Kubideh kabob is the persian word for meat or fowl cooked over a charcoal fire. there delicious strips of charcoal broiled ground meat are served with a snowy mound of rice topped with saffron. all the beef dishes achieve greatness when you add a raw egg yolk on the side, which you rapidly pour into the hot rice, continuing to toss it so that the egg coats all the grains as the heat cooks it. stir in as much butter as you dare, and sprinkle in the brown powdered sumac that’s in a shaker on the table. it’s tart spiciness is irresistible.
+Chelo Kabob Kubideh kabob is the persian word for meat or fowl cooked over a charcoal fire. there delicious strips of charcoal broiled ground meat are served with a snowy mound of rice topped with saffron. all the beef dishes achieve greatness when you add a raw egg yolk on the side, which you rapidly pour into the hot rice, continuing to toss it so that the egg coats all the grains as the heat cooks it. stir in as much butter as you dare, and sprinkle in the brown powdered sumac that’s in a shaker on the table. it’s tart spiciness is irresistible. these items contain raw or undercooked ingredients. consuming raw or undercooked meats, poultry, shellfish, seafood, or eggs may increase your risk of foodborne illness.

 Chelo Kabob Shamshiry chelo kabob is derived from two words: chelo meaning cooked rice, and kabob meaning open-flame broiled meat. the best chelo kabob was served at the shamshiry restaurant in the tehran bazaar. whether it was the secret of the owner, nobody knows. but anybody who has tried this dish at the bazaar has never forgotten it. now it’s your chance to enjoy a combination of chelo kabob kubideh and chelo kabob barg. as it was prepared in tehran, where shamshiry was the hallmark for quality kabob – the best.

-Poultry & Fish
+Poultry And Fish

-Jujeh Kabob cornish hen marinated in an original recipe, crisp edged and juicy is served in big chunks, on the bone, with rice. " wonderful" is the way it has been described. since rice is the daily food of the people of persia, the persian homemaker, through years of practice, has developed a special method of cooking the rice in order to preserve its entire natural flavor and produce a light and fluffy delicacy. relish the experience.
+Jujeh Kabob cornish hen marinated in an original recipe, crisp edged and juicy is served in big chunks, on the bone, with rice. "wonderful" is the way it has been described. since rice is the daily food of the people of persia, the persian homemaker, through years of practice, has developed a special method of cooking the rice in order to preserve its entire natural flavor and produce a light and fluffy delicacy. relish the experience.

 Chicken Kabob chicken kabob is made with breast meat that has been marinated in a special recipe. persians serve chicken for the same occasions that americans serve turkey. if the persian homemaker has a guest, she will almost always serve some form of chicken. this is special. the chicken, served with rice in a snowy mound, will give your meal a whole new meaning.